Photo courtesy of Dianna Keen at These Days of Mine

-Your crew’s safety should be your number 1 concern.
-Boating accidents are very common and although accidents involving sailboats are not as common, any is too many especially if it involves your sailboat.
+Your crew’s safety should be your number one concern.
+Boating accidents are very common and although accidents involving sailboats are not as common as with powerboats, any is too many especially if it involves your sailboat.

 To be prepared for the worst, carry the greater of your state’s mandated safety equipment or the US Coast Guard required safety equipment onboard at all times.

 - Personal flotation devices for everyone aboard

 Be sure your crew knows where all the safety equipment is located and how to use it.
 That means you practice man overboard recovery procedures with each crew member.
 But that’s just the minimum.
 Depending on the kind of sailing you do, it might be wise to invest in additional safety equipment like:

 The fun can’t begin until you get your refurbished pocket yacht to the water safely, whether it’s just to launch it and then tie it up in a slip or whether you’ll tow it to every cruise and become a trailer sailor.
 Boat trailers get a lot of neglect and abuse–neglect from sitting for weeks or months out in the weather or abuse from regular dunking in water without proper maintenance.